 ACA Compliance Vendors

-Outsourcing ACA compliance eliminates confusion around those types of questions.
+Outsourcing ACA compliance helps address confusion around those types of questions.
 Someone else will handle tracking your employees' full-time status and maintain a record of coverage offers.
-ACA informational reporting to the IRS will be handled by your compliance vendor, and the vendor will let you know what information they need you to provide, which is easier than digging through regulations.
+ACA informational reporting to the IRS will be handled by your compliance vendor, and they will let you know what information they need you to provide, which is easier than digging through regulations.